byu-cpe/Maeser/sphinx-docs/development/resources.md

-# Resources
+# Helpful Resources

-This guide provides a few helpful resources for working with Large-Language Models and deploying web servers.
+This guide provides a few optional but helpful resources for working with Large-Language Models and deploying web servers.

 ## General Resources